MEwers96/ReviveTheCulling/R&D/truth.md

   - All addresses in this guide are based on the `0x7FF722010000` session base.
   - You **must recalculate them** if your base address is different.
       - To do so:

-            - Take the base in this file, and the function you want to look at (in ex/ 0x00007FF72289E540).

-               - give ChatGPT (or any other AI) your current base
+         - give ChatGPT(or any other AI) the following:
-                   - (this can be found in x64dbg -> symbols -> filter for "victory.exe" in the bottom left pane search bar -> right click copy -> "base")
+            - your current base: (this can be found in x64dbg -> symbols -> filter for "victory.exe" in the bottom left pane search bar -> right click copy -> "base")
             - The base in this file: (0x7FF722010000)
             - The function address you want to inspect in this file, in ex/ 0x00007FF72289E540.
          - Tell it to recalculate the function address based off your current base, and the previous base and previous function address
                HIGHLY recommend renaming functions in ghidra (if you're using it), as once you rebase your ghidra, you can still find the functions by name.

 ---